Shawn A. Cole

 Professor of Business Administration

-He has taught FIN1 and FIN2 in the core curriculum, as well various executive education courses, and currently teaches a portion of the PhD-level development class in the department of Economics.
+He has taught FIN1 and FIN2 in the core curriculum, as well various executive education courses, and currently teaches in the PhD development sequence in the department of Economics.

 Before joining the Harvard Business School, Professor Cole worked at the Federal Reserve Bank of New York in the economic research department.
 He currently serves on the Boston Federal Reserve's Community Development Research Advisory Council, and has served as an external advisor to the Gates Foundation, and as the chair of the endowment management committee of the Telluride Association, a non-profit educational organization.

 He received a Ph.D. in economics from the Massachusetts Institute of Technology in 2005, where he was an NSF and Javits Fellow, and an A.B. in Economics and German Literature from Cornell University.
 He received the 2015 "Shin Research Excellence Award" for his work on insurance.

 Business at the Base of the Pyramid (MBA)

 This is a General Management course aimed at potential managers, entrepreneurs and investment professionals who are interested in addressing the needs of low-income populations, especially in developing countries.
 The course seeks to provide an understanding of how business approaches can address low income markets that represent the largest components of developing economies, both in numbers of people as well as total income.
 The course materials explore the commercial viability of such markets, and looks at the impact of such commercial approaches on the social development of the populations involved, as well as the profits of the enterprise.